 Metra: Metra Electric District and South Shore Line service Millennium Park Station, located underneath the Park.

-All members have access to discounted parking for Festival concert nights in the Millennium Park garage, located at 5 S Columbus Drive, just under the Pavilion.
-The discounted rate for 2021 is $13 per evening.
-In order to take advantage of the discount, please contact Patron Services (firstname.lastname@example.org or at 312.742.7647) before you come to the Park.
+All members are entitled to discounted on-site parking for Festival concert nights in the Millennium Park Garage, located at 5 S Columbus Drive, just under the Pavilion.
+In order to take advantage of the discount, you must fill out and submit the parking form prior to arriving for your first concert.
+Here's how it works:

 The Grant Park Music Festival will email an acknowledgment letter to you within one week of your donation.
 If you did not receive an acknowledgment letter, please contact Patron Services.

 Yes, the Grant Park Orchestral Association is a 501c(3) public charity.
 Any membership to the Festival is considered a contribution and is 100% tax deductible.
 As our way of saying thank you, you have access to reserved seats and other member benefits.

 For your convenience, the Patron Service Center is located on the upper walkway to the west of the Jay Pritzker Pavilion.
 The Center opens 90 minutes before the start of each concert.
 Otherwise, the Patron Services team can be reached by phone at 312.742.7647 between 10 AM and 4 PM on weekdays or by email at firstname.lastname@example.org.